-10. Where students are required to progress to a research element including a 'dissertation' or similar, the programme handbook must state the minimum requirements for progression to this element of the programme.

-- 11. Where a student has failed more than the required credits on the first attempt or fails to qualify for a final award after compensation, referrals or the consideration of mitigation, the Examination Board has the following options at its discretion: - Award Exit Award if criteria are met in accordance with table 1. - Schools may have alternative assessment regulations where these are required by Professional, Statutory and Regulatory Bodies (PSRBs).
+- 10. Where students are required to progress to a research element including a 'dissertation' or similar, the programme handbook must state the minimum requirements for progression to this element of the programme. - 11.
+Where a student has failed on the first attempt or fails to qualify for a final award after compensation, referrals or the consideration of mitigation, the Examination Board has the following option at its discretion: - Award Exit Award if criteria are met in accordance with table 1 (see section A, page 2). - 12.
+Schools may have alternative assessment regulations where these are required by Professional, Statutory and Regulatory Bodies (PSRBs).